 JANUARY 3, 2019 COMEDY + COLLABORATION = COMMUNITY

 After pursuing a career in the arts for more than 20, first as an actor, then as a writer, I returned to college in my 40s to earn a teaching degree.
 That was probably the best career move I’ve made in my life.
 Teaching not only made me more aware of the need for equity and social justice in public education, it turned me into the filmmaker I am today.

 Located in one of my city’s poorest neighborhoods, Lincoln School earned standardized test scores that were a constant reminder of the so-called achievement gap.
 Hard as I worked, my African-American and Latino children typically performed below their white classmates, many of whom were bused in from a more affluent part of town.

 One way I sought to level the playing field was through community-building.
 Another was through enrichment activities, such as singing every day.
 This led to my first music videos.
 Hello Eek!, a short documentary I produced with a colleague who shared my philosophy of joyful, at times raucous, learning, is a prime example of the kind of community-building I did with my children.
 View the doc by clicking here.

 Welcome and Happy New Year.

-Having closed down my Twitter and Facebook accounts last month, I am starting 2019 with this director’s blog in order to communicate more directly with people interested in my work.
+Having closed down my Twitter and Facebook accounts, I am starting 2019 with this director’s blog in order to communicate more directly with people interested in my work.
 For visitors, that means there will be no ads.

 For me, it means I can avoid the toxic crap that appears on those other platforms, stop obsessing over the number of likes and shares my posts attract, and liberate myself from featuring lame, or abusive, remarks that show how much “authentic” engagement my content generates.
 In short, this blog will allow me to document what I’m up to without worrying about my popularity.